 May 11 Session

 We are setting up peer tutoring and chavrusas for students interested in finding a learning buddy or mentor in limudi kodesh and limudi chol subjects.
 Complete the survey here If your children would like to participate.

 Collaborative Problem Solving

-Add a new parenting method to your toolkit with the ATT’s expert in Collaborative Problem Solving (CPS) Tamar Shames.
-On Sunday, March 29 at 8PM on Facebook Live and Zoom, Tamar will offer a parenting session to teach this research-based behavior method that we use to train teachers.
+REACH’s expert in Collaborative Problem Solving (CPS) Tamar Shames spoke on March 29 on Facebook Live and Zoom, offering tips for this challenging time from this research-based behavior method that the use to train teachers.
 CPS can help you work with your child to build up their intrinsic motivation to make positive choices and solve problems.

 For more information about any of the ATT initiatives during school closures for Coronavirus, email email@example.com.